nervosnetwork/ckb/rpc/README.md

 #### Fields

-`CellWithStatus` is a JSON object with following fields.
+`CellWithStatus` is a JSON object with the following fields.

 *   `cell`: [`CellInfo`](#type-cellinfo) `|` `null` - The cell information.

-    For performance issue, CKB only keeps the information for live cells.
+    For performance issues, CKB only keeps the information for live cells.

 *   `status`: `string` - Status of the cell.